isomerpages/nlb-discovereads/_events/bookbugsx/2i-resources.md

 **December 2020**

-This month, we have wordsearches in all four languages.
-Do the words make you think of any story?
-Click on the images below to download the wordsearch!
+This month, we have word search puzzles in all four languages.
+Do the words remind you of any story?
+Click on the images below to download the printable sheets!
 P.S.
 You can colour in the illustrations at the bottom of the sheet.

 |Chinese-English|Malay-English|Tamil-English|